Kampfkarren/RbxSync2/README.md

 v1.3.4 (BUILD 16)

 ## Downloads
-RbxSync2 can be downloaded in the [releases section](https://github.com/boynedmaster/RbxSync2/releases/latest).
+~~RbxSync2 can be downloaded in the [releases section](https://github.com/boynedmaster/RbxSync2/releases/latest).~~

+RbxSync2 must be made from source as of current.
+Use `pip install -r requirements.txt` to install the needed libraries, and then use `python rbxsync2.py` with Python >= 3.6.

 RbxSync (the plugin) can be downloaded in [RbxSync's release section](https://github.com/evaera/RbxSync/releases/latest).
 Simply download it, run it, and then once the plugin has been installed, close the server and then run RbxSync2.